Internet privacy: Internet service providers

-An Anonymizer such as I2P – The Anonymous Network or Tor can be used for accessing web services without them knowing one's IP address and without one's ISP knowing what the services are that one accesses.
+An anonymizer such as I2P – The Anonymous Network or Tor can be used for accessing web services without them knowing one's IP address and without one's ISP knowing what the services are that one accesses.
 Additional software has been developed that may provide more secure and anonymous alternatives to other applications.
 For example, Bitmessage can be used as an alternative for email and Cryptocat as an alternative for online chat.
 On the other hand, in addition to End-to-End encryption software, there are web services such as Qlink which provide privacy through a novel security protocol which does not require installing any software.

-While signing up for internet services, each computer contains a unique IP, Internet Protocol address.
+While signing up for Internet services, each computer contains a unique IP and Internet Protocol address.
 This particular address will not give away private or personal information, however, a weak link could potentially reveal information from one's ISP.

-General concerns regarding internet user privacy have become enough of a concern for a UN agency to issue a report on the dangers of identity fraud.
+General concerns regarding Internet user privacy have become enough of a concern for a UN agency to issue a report on the dangers of identity fraud.
 In 2007, the Council of Europe held its first annual Data Protection Day on January 28, which has since evolved into the annual Data Privacy Day.

 T-Mobile USA does not store any information on web browsing.
 Verizon Wireless keeps a record of the websites a subscriber visits for up to a year.
 Virgin Mobile keeps text messages for three months.
 Verizon keeps text messages for three to five days.
-None of the other carriers keep texts of messages at all, but they keep a record of who texted who for over a year.
-AT&T Mobility keeps for five to seven years a record of who text messages who and the date and time, but not the content of the messages.
+None of the other carriers keep specific messages at all, but they keep a record of who texted who for over a year.
+AT&T Mobility keeps for five to seven years a record of who texts who and the date and time, but not the content of the messages.
 Virgin Mobile keeps that data for two to three months.